Thirdpresence-Open/thirdpresence-ad-sdk-android/README.md

 ## Integration to an application

-There are two options to integrate the SDK:
+There are three different options to integrate the SDK to your application:

 1. Direct Integration
 2. Mediation with existing SDK (e.g. MoPub)
+3. Plugin for Unity

 Available mediation plugins: